Land0fChocolate/NewEmeraldRomHack/README.md

 	- Many Pokemon have had their ability sets updated to better fit their theme and gameplay.
 (TODO: make a list of ability stat changes somewhere).
 	- Some vanilla abilities have been updated to make them more useful and compatible with the new multi ability change (listed below).
 	- Moves that work around abilities have been updated for multiple abilities as well.
+	- The Pokemon summary screen has been updated to show all of a Pokemon's abilities and description with the A button prompt.
 - New moves and abilities (listed below).
 - Many gameplay adjustments to vanilla moves (Listed below).
 	- Changes to level up, Egg learnsets, TM learnsets and Tutor learnsets of Pokemon (TODO: make list).